-Namsto Lake means “Heavenly Lake” in Tibetan language.
+Namsto Lake means “Heavenly Lake” in the Tibetan language.
 Namsto Lake is renowned for its high altitude and natural scenery.
-Occupying an area of 1,920 square kilometers, Namsto Lake is the largest lake and also one of three sacred lakes in Tibet.
-The melted snow from Nyainqentanglha Mountains is the primary resource to the lake.
+Occupying 740 square miles (1,920 square kilometers), Namsto Lake is the largest lake and also one of three sacred lakes in Tibet.
+The melted snow from the Nyainqentanglha Mountains is the primary source of water for the lake.
 The water is crystal-clear blue.
-The Clear and blue sky reflects on the surface of lake in the distance, creating an integrated, scenic vista.
+The clear and blue sky reflects on the surface of the lake in the distance, creating an integrated, scenic vista.

-With luscious grass and sweet water, the grassland around the lake becomes the paradise for sheep and yaks.
+With luscious grass and sweet water, the grassland around the lake is a haven for sheep and yaks.
 When roaming around Namsto Lake, herds of sheep and yaks come into sight.
-Here also is a natural habitat for rare water birds like swans, egrets and sand birds.
-Namsto Lake is rich in scaleless fish.
-Some wild animals like fox and black bears habit around the area of lake.
+Here also is a natural habitat for rare water birds like swans, egrets, and sand birds.
+Namsto Lake is also home to multiple species of scaleless fish.
+Some wild animals like foxes and black bears inhabit the area around the lake.

 Admission Fee: 120RMB per persom (high season), 60RMB per person (low season)

 Best Time to visit Namtso Lake: From June to September.
 In the late October, the snow cuts off the road there.
 In March and April of the following year, Namtso Lake reopens to the public.